Marvel's 'Avengers: Endgame' to set all-time box office record

-SAN DIEGO, July 20 (Reuters) - Marvel Studios superhero movie “Avengers: Endgame” will claim the top of the global box office charts by Sunday, distributor Walt Disney Co said.
+SAN DIEGO (Reuters) - Marvel Studios superhero movie “Avengers: Endgame” will claim the top of the global box office charts by Sunday, distributor Walt Disney Co said.

 “Endgame,” released in theaters in April, is the culmination of a story told in 22 Marvel films that have drawn crowds to cinemas for a decade.